ameertg/ILP/README.md

 ## Implementation

 The random drone is fairly simple moving in any direction that isn't detrimental to its score while preferring directions that give a positive score.
-The second drone selects the nearest positive valued station and uses A* to find the optimal path to its target.
+The second drone selects the nearest positive valued station and uses A* search to find the optimal path to its target.